 Support groups and one-on-one counseling sessions with a psycho-oncologist, a healthcare provider trained to address the psychological needs of people with cancer, are available at Perlmutter Cancer Center.

 Counseling can often help alleviate anxiety or depression during bone sarcoma treatment.
 Social workers are also available to help you address any financial issues that may arise while you are receiving treatment.

 Neuropathy is nerve damage that can be a side effect of chemotherapy.
 It can cause numbness, tingling, pain, and weakness in the hands, feet, arms, legs, or other parts of the body.

 Doctors at Rusk Rehabilitation can prescribe medication to ease discomfort from neuropathy and physical therapy to help you prevent the condition from interfering with your balance and strength.
 It can also help with walking and performing daily activities.

 Our doctors encourage healthy eating in people with bone sarcoma as part of their ongoing care.
 Registered oncology dietitians at the Perlmutter Cancer Center can provide education and counseling on how to manage your diet and overall health.

 In addition, a Rusk Rehabilitation doctor evaluates you and prescribes a program of physical and occupational therapy.
 This includes strength and aerobic exercises to address any weakness or fatigue caused by the cancer or treatments, such as chemotherapy or radiation therapy.
 Our goal is to encourage your independence at home and in your community.

-Our palliative care team offers ongoing treatment for any pain or discomfort that might occur during any part of your treatment and rehabilitation.
-Palliative care may include medication or integrative health therapies.
+Our supportive care team offers ongoing treatment for any pain or discomfort that might occur during any part of your treatment and rehabilitation.
+Supportive care may include medication or integrative health therapies.

 Our integrative health services include massage therapy, which can help to reduce stress, and acupuncture, which may relieve both the pain associated with the cancer and the fatigue caused by radiation therapy.